MUNComputerScienceSociety/ChallengeSet-W2020/week-01/README.md

 If none of that works, feel free to reach out in the Discord for help on getting your program running!

+## Testing your Solutions

+Sample input and output for all problems have been given under the subdirectory `week-01/test-samples/`.
+The input files must be piped into your solution in order to test them.

+An example command for doing this for an arbitrary python solution is `cat test-samples/<problemid>/1.in | python <username>/<problemid>.py` .

+The expected output for any given solution is found under the subdirectory `week-01/test-samples/<problemid>/<sample-number>.ans` .

 ## Submitting Solutions

 Submissions to problems can be submitted past **Friday @ 5:00pm (January 17th, 2020)**, please don't distribute submissions to GitHub before this date, so every one has a chance to do their own thing before this time!